vchandwani/reactMyob/README.md

 Further Add-on's that can added:

 1. Introduction of redux as state management
-2. Further test can be included
+2. Further more detailed tests can be included
+3. Currently project has a defect, on click of Add Item some form data getting reset.

 # Getting Started with Create React App